yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2022/index.md

 We must mention that while Skyline kernel support is basically finished, bugs in yuzu’s codebase prevent proper operation of the modding framework.
 For example, due to underlying emulation issues, [ARCropolis](https://github.com/Raytwo/ARCropolis) won’t work until `Project Gaia` is finished, and some of the changes previously mentioned need some fine tuning from our part to function properly.

 There’s yet more work to do, but we’re a lot closer.
-[I can see the finish line!](https://www.youtube.com/watch?v=IAAKG57ouyM)
+We can see the finish line!

 ## UI improvements